sandeepsalwan1/AiMessage/project_config.md

 **Constraint Compliance:**
 * All constraints were successfully adhered to in the implementation.
 * No database schema changes were made.
-* Only modified the minimal necessary files (Body.tsx, Header.tsx, page.tsx).
+* Only modified the minimal necessary files (mentalHealth.ts).
 * Used the existing sentiment npm package without adding new dependencies.